Can You Bring Disney Lightsabers on Planes?

 If the lightsaber contains lithium batteries and it’s packed in checked baggage, it must be switched off and protected from accidentally activating.
 Furthermore, all lithium devices must be charged and working because TSA prohibits bringing faulty devices with lithium batteries, which could be a potential fire risk.
 Spare lithium batteries must always go in hand luggage only.

-Read Next: Can You Bring Slime (Play-Doh) on Planes?
+Read Next: Can I Bring Slime (Play-Doh) on Planes?

 Find Out the Packing Rules for Similar Items